 The Project Summary

-Starting in 2017, the PUD is making a series of electrical system improvements in the Arlington and Oso communities, consistent with its overall grid modernization efforts.
+The PUD has made a series of electrical system improvements in the Arlington and Oso communities, consistent with its overall grid modernization efforts.
 They will provide additional options for the PUD to serve these communities, which aids reliability during major storms and as the utility performs system maintenance.
 The key project components include:

 - Construction of a new Eagle Creek substation, south across the street from the existing East Arlington substation, to allow for upgrades to the East Arlington substation.